philipjscott/simple-thumbnail/README.md

 #### genThumbnail(input, output, size, [config])

-Returns of a `Promise` which resolves on thumbnail creation.
+Returns of a `Promise` which resolves on thumbnail creation, or a `stream.Duplex` (see below).

 #### input

-Type: `String | stream.Readable`
+Type: `String | stream.Readable | Null`

 The URL, file path, or read-stream of an image or video.
+If both the input and output are null, then `genThumbnail` will return a `stream.Duplex`.

 #### output